 Ethiopia: From conflict to climate shocks, women and girls are disproportionately affected

-As humanitarian needs increase across the country, scaling up the response to the particular and growing needs of already vulnerable women and girls including those who are pregnant and at risk of violence grows ever more crucial.
+As humanitarian needs increase across the country, scaling up the response to the particular and growing needs of already vulnerable women and girls including those who are pregnant and at risk of violence is ever more crucial.

-Updated on 28 March 2022
+Updated on 02 November 2022